eszuszu/imbui/README.md

   - Uses *Scoped Services*, `ServiceScope` in implementation(?)

 ## Components
-`<codex-entry>` *to-implement*
+`<codex-entry>` *touch base*
   - light ViewModel Orchestrator, ingress: signals, service injection?, uses `EntryDataService` to fetch the `entryData` for its slug. egress: might manage a signal for its own `entryData`: `Signal<EntryData>`
-  - methods: `connectedCallback` retrieves `EntryDataService`from the registry and calls `fetchAndPopulate(slug)` or similar method
+  - methods: `connectedCallback` retrieves `EntryDataService`from the registry and calls `fetchEntryBy(slug)` or similar method
-  - implement `fetchAndPopulate` to intelligently update its existing Light DOM elements based on fetched data. (for static, these elements are already there; for dynamic, they'll have been created by `codex-feed`)
+  - Orchestrates child components to intelligently update based on fetched data. (for static, these elements are already there; for dynamic, they'll have been created by `codex-feed`)

 `<codex-feed>` *to-implement*
   - ViewModel, Orchestrator, subscribes to a list of slugs (e.g., from `resource-map` attribute or another *feed manifest* service), manages a signal that represents the list of `EntryData` *objects* it wants to display (e.g. feedEntries: `Signal<EntryData[]>`).
-  - When it's resource-map changes (or it loads more slugs), it tells `EntryDataService` to `getEntries(newSlugs).`
+  - When it's resource-map/feed-manifest changes (or it loads more slugs), it tells `EntryDataService` to `getEntries(newSlugs).` *to-implement*
   - it then populates/updates its feedEntries signal
   - it renders `<codex-entry>` elements based on the feedEntries signal, passing individual `EntryData` objects down to them (as a property or they subscribe to a signal directly).

-  - methods: `connectedCallback` & `renderFeed` for sure-> Identify existing static codex-entry elements, dynamically create new `<codex-entry>` elements as needed, cloning `<entry-ltpt>` for their light DOM, append new `codex-entry` elements to it's own light DOM.
+  - methods: `connectedCallback` & `renderFeed` for sure-> Identify existing static codex-entry elements, dynamically create new `<codex-entry>` elements as needed, cloning `entry-ltpt` for their light DOM, append new `codex-entry` elements to it's own light DOM.

 `<entry-header>`, `<entry-content`>, `<entry-footer>`
   - pure views
-  - ingress: pieces of `EntryData` (e.g. headerData, contentData) as attributes/properties or by subscribing to the `<codex-entries>` `entryData` signal or similar. *needs review* with current behavior and possible extension to graceful adoption of signals, Context API pattern, or if attributes are enough.
+  - ingress: pieces of `EntryData` (e.g. headerData, contentData) as attributes/properties or by subscribing to the `<codex-entries>` `entryData` signal or similar. *needs review* with current behavior and possible extension to graceful adoption of signals, Context API pattern, etc.

 ## Web Component Design & Naming:
   - Componnent Templates: `[component]-stpl` (Shadow DOM content) and `[component]-ltpl` (for inititial Light DOM content—SSG, SSR, Hydration).